pawel-kieliszczyk/algorithms/README.md

 # Algorithms and data structures

 ##Overview

 C++ library of algorithms and data structures focused on high performance.
 Might be useful in algorithmic competitions such as TopCoder or Sphere Online Judge.
 This is a header only library compatible with C++03 standard.

 ##Continuous integration status

 [![Build Status](https://travis-ci.org/pawel-kieliszczyk/algorithms.svg)](https://travis-ci.org/pawel-kieliszczyk/algorithms)
 [![Coverage Status](https://img.shields.io/coveralls/pawel-kieliszczyk/algorithms.svg)](https://coveralls.io/r/pawel-kieliszczyk/algorithms?branch=master)

 ##Features

  + STL-like containers
  + graph library

 ##Performance

+The library focuses on high performance both minimizing computational complexity of all algorithms and maximizing possibility of efficient CPU caching.

 ###vector